KristianLyng/varnishfoo/chapter-5.rst

 | probe                 |            | Health check definition or reference.                |
 |                       |            | Covered in detail in the next sub-chapter.           |
 +-----------------------+------------+------------------------------------------------------+

+All the timeout values default to whatever the matching parameters are set to.
+The default values in parentheses is the default parameter value of Varnish 4.1.

 Over a number of years, the default values for various timeouts have been tweaked frequently to adapt to what has proven to work.
 This is specially